dilipsundarraj1/kafka-streams-api-for-developers/README.md

   - **KafkaStreamsAnnotationDrivenConfiguration** supplies the **KafkaStreamsConfiguration** bean
   - This class takes care of building the **StreamsBuilderFactoryBean** which is responsible for supplying the StreamsBuilder instance.
       - This **StreamsBuilderFactoryBean** class also takes care of managing the Lifecycle of the **KafkaStreams** App.

+## Interactive Queries with Multiple Instances of Kafka Streams using SpringBoot